Lqing1001/MASTER-EXT25-DynaFuse/README.md

 The queues train MASTER, the continuous expert and the Top-1 sparse residual, then evaluate the fixed fusion:

     0.5 * Z_t(MASTER) + 0.5 * Z_t(continuous_sparse_expert)

-## Scope note

-Two retained files contain the historical word ablation in their names because the final locked pipeline imports their model classes directly.
-Unrelated exploratory scripts from the original experiment directory are not included.